Reno market rental trends report

 (Data sourced from Apartments.com)

-Over the past 3–6 months, rent prices in Columbus have remained relatively stable with modest pressure rather than strong increases, reflecting a...
+Over the past 3–6 months, rent prices in Columbus, OH have been relatively stable with slight downward drift, as several rental price indices show...